 - Hourly / - BiWeekly /

-Park Technician Trainee, Park Technician I and Park Technician II are differentiated on the basis of the degree of supervisory control exercised by the supervisor over these employees.
-Park Technician Trainee learns to perform duties under close supervision.
-Park Technician I performs duties under close supervision at times and under general supervision at other times depending on the complexity of the specific duty being performed.
-Park Technician II performs the full range of duties under general supervision.
-Park Technician II is differentiated from Park Technician Lead in that the Park Technician Lead assigns work and provides training to lower level park technicians.
+The Park Technician Trainee, Park Technician I and Park Technician II are differentiated on the basis of the degree of supervisory control exercised by the supervisor over these employees.
+The Park Technician Trainee learns to perform duties under close supervision.
+The Park Technician I performs duties under close supervision at times and under general supervision at other times depending on the complexity of the specific duty being performed.
+The Park Technician II performs the full range of duties and responsibilities under general supervision.

 Constructs hiking, jogging, hunting and horseback riding trails through park property;